Soliton interferometry with very narrow barriers obtained from spatially dependent dressed states

-We require three internal (hyperfine) atomic states, labelled $\ket{g_1}$, $\ket{g_2}$, and $\ket{e}$ in order of increasing energy, coupled in a $\Lambda$ configuration by light of two frequencies.
-For simplicity, we consider the couplings to be on-resonant and neglect spontaneous decay from $\ket{e}$.
+We require three internal (hyperfine) atomic states, labelled $\ket{g_1}$, $\ket{g_2}$, and $\ket{e}$ in order of increasing energy, coupled in a $\Lambda$ configuration.
+We consider on-resonant couplings and neglect spontaneous decay from $\ket{e}$.
 The appropriate quasi-1D vector Gross--Pitaevskii equation (GPE) for a BEC of $N$ mass $m$ atoms, transversely confined by a tight harmonic trapping potential of angular frequency $\omega_{r}$, is